numaproj/numaflow/docs/specifications/authorization.md

 - Object : This could be a specific resource in the namespace, such as a pipeline, isbsvc or any event based resource.
 We have wildcard "\*" to allow access to all resources.
 - Action: The action being performed on the resource using the API.
 These follow the standard HTTP verbs, such as GET, POST, PUT, DELETE, etc. We have wildcard "\*" to allow access to all actions.

-Refer to the [configuration guide](https://github.com/numaproj/numaflow/tree/main/docs/operations/authz/rbac.md) to learn more about how to configure authorization policies for Numaflow.
+Refer to the [RBAC](../operations/authz/rbac.md) to learn more about how to configure authorization policies for Numaflow UI.